 OGS’ role is to facilitate the training, land-access, networks, and mentoring systems designed to assist beginning farmers throughout the start-up years.
-Specifically we want to be a solid, stable, cohesive, and clear resource in the following ways:
+Specifically we want to be a solid, stable, cohesive, and clear resource by:

 What are the barriers to farming in WNC?